- MOSQUITO BIOLOGY

 BEST MOSQUITO CHEMICALS FOR FOGGING ^

 Once you decide on which fogger will fits your need, you’ll need chemical.
-We have found a trio of three products work best for noseeums.
-In fact this trio works great for mosquitoes, noseeums, biting flies, horse flies, gnats, deer flies and more.
+We have found two products work best for moquitoes.
+In fact this trio works great for noseeums, biting flies, horse flies, gnats, deer flies and more.

 These chemicals can be used in either water or oil so they can be used in the cold mist blowers or the hot thermal foggers too.

-The 10% NYGUARD will readily mix with the Pyrethrin and Permethrin and you’ll need to add 1/2 oz per gallon of mixed solution.
-You’ll only need to use this twice a month since it lasts longer than the other two actives.
+The 10% NYGUARD will readily mix with Bithor you’ll need to add 1/2 oz per gallon of mixed solution at the same time you add the Bithor to your tank mix.

-The three actives above can all be mixed with water when using any of the cold mist blowers.
+The two actives above can all be mixed with water when using any of the cold mist blowers.
 But for thermal foggers, you’ll need DEODORIZED OIL.